mrgnhnt96/code_snapshots/README.md

 - `windowControlSize`: Size of window control circles (8px)
 - `windowControlSpacing`: Spacing between window controls (12px)
 - Colors in `getTokenColor()` method

+---

+## 🤖 AI-Built Disclaimer

+This project was crafted entirely by AI agents (no humans were harmed in the making of this code).
+While we've done our best to make it work perfectly, there might be some quirks or bugs lurking in the shadows.

+If you stumble across anything that needs fixing, don't hesitate to create an issue!
+I'll just prompt another AI agent to fix it - it's like having an infinite supply of digital interns, but without the coffee runs. 😄

+_Note: The AI agents promise they're not plotting world domination... yet._